victhepythonista/TextNerd/TextNerd/README.txt

 ___________________________________________________________
 3	UPDATES

-The software  has more ibvious and unique  updates to come
+The software  has more obvious and unique  updates to come

 	V 2 UPDATES
 ---------------------